In every sales role I’ve had, from individual contributor to head of the department, sales projections have played a key role.

 - This tool allows teams to generate sales forecast benchmarks from their historical sales performance and third-party data.

 Pricing: Anaplan has three pricing tiers: Basic, Professional, and Enterprise.
-However, it offers custom pricing depending on which tier you choose.
+It offers custom pricing depending on which tier you choose, but you should expect to pay five figures per year at a minimum.

 3. Keap